-Other 2016 projects included the films The Infiltrator and Wakefield.
-Cranston also voiced the character Li, Po's biological father, in Kung Fu Panda 3, and released his New York Times bestselling memoir A Life in Parts (2016).
+Other 2016 projects for Cranston included the films The Infiltrator and Wakefield.
+He also voiced the character Li, Po's biological father, in Kung Fu Panda 3, and released his New York Times bestselling memoir A Life in Parts (2016).

-In 2017, he played Zordon in the superhero film Saban's Power Rangers.
-He returned to the popular franchise after voicing the characters of Snizzard and Twin Man in the Mighty Morphin Power Rangers TV series early in his career.
+In 2017, Cranston played Zordon in the superhero film Saban's Power Rangers, marking his return to the popular franchise after voicing the characters of Snizzard and Twin Man in the Mighty Morphin Power Rangers TV series early in his career.

 Cranston lives in Southern California with his second wife, Robin Dearden.
 The couple has a daughter, Taylor Dearden.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!